BigDigits multiple-precision arithmetic source code

 Download

-Download version 2.1 of BigDigits210.zip (76 kB).
-It contains the full source code files for the multiple-precision library functions, test programs, Makefiles for Linux/cygwin gcc and Borland bcc32 users, and a list of the md5sums for all the files in the library.
+The download contains the full source code files for the multiple-precision library functions, test programs, a Makefile for Linux/cygwin gcc users, and a list of the md5sums for all the files in the library.
 Check the Errata below for changes.
-To receive notification of updates please register your copy.

 Files in the Download